LDeakin/zarrs_tools/docs/filter.md

 `zarrs_filter` is a tool supporting several simple image filters (transformations).

 > [!WARNING]
-> `zarrs_filter` is experimental and has had minimal production testing.
+> `zarrs_filter` is highly experimental and has had limited production testing.

 The filters currently supported are:
  - **reencode**:            Reencode (change encoding, data type, etc.)